 Labetalol Side Effects

-Some side effects of labetalol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for labetalol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Other dosage forms:

 In addition to its needed effects, some unwanted effects may be caused by labetalol.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking labetalol:Less common

 - Blurred vision or other changes in vision

 - difficult or labored breathing

 - dizziness, faintness, or lightheadedness when getting up from lying or sitting position

 - shortness of breath